gautemo/Gaute-Meek-Olsen/src/dev-blog/node-express-cors.md

 tags: [Node]
 ---

-If you are serving your own Node Express server, and calling your API from JavaScript, you might get this error.
+If you are serving your own Node Express server and calling your API from JavaScript, you might get this error.
 <ImgWithZoom src="./assets/node-express-cors.png" alt="Cors error"/>

 This happens because of security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.